Skip to content

 Pollination of plants by animals

-Wind, water, human hands - the forms of plant pollination described are relatively self-explanatory.
-However, pollination by animals naturally leaves the question open as to who exactly has taken on the task of pollinating plants.
-I have compiled a small list of animal "pollinators" for you here:
+Wind, water, human hand - the described forms of plant pollination are relatively self-explanatory.
+But the pollination by animals of course leaves the question open, who exactly has adopted to pollinate plants.
+Here I have compiled a small list of animal "pollinators" for you:

-• Wild bees (e.g. coffee, strawberries, apples, rapeseed or pears)
+• Wild bees (e.g. coffee, strawberries, apples, canola or pears)

 • Honey bees (e.g. thyme, raspberry or wild rose)